CKmilan/splunk-homelab/README.md

 | timechart count by host limit=5
 ```

-- This search filters Security events only
+- Filters Security events only
 - Searches for successful security logons (4624)
 - Creats a time-based chart showing the top 5 hosts with the most events